bathwaterpizza/capivara_sensor/README.md

 We started with identifying the problem, by interviewing students and teachers, and understanding the pain points of manually registering attendance with traditional procedures, such as a roll call.
 Then, we moved on to choosing technologies with the help of our advisor professor, prototyping through several iterations, and finally pitching the solution to an evaluation panel.

-The final product consists of a portable device which reads the RFID tag inside each student's university ID card and communicates with our server, as well as a web interface for students and professors with a variety of features:
+The final product consists of a portable device, which reads the RFID tag inside each student's university ID card and communicates with our server, as well as a web interface for students and professors with a variety of features:

 -   Optional notifications for users
 -   Students can justify their absences
 -   Setting a time tolerance for arriving late
 -   Graphical visualization of attendance patterns
 -   Optional requirement of entry and exit logging
 -   Interfacing with the university system to export attendance data
 -   Webhooks for interfacing with other systems, such as a reward program

 # Device